How to become a dental hygienist

 Periodontal dental hygienist:

-Periodontal dental hygienists are primarily responsible and skilled at oral cancer screenings, tongue hygiene, denture care nutrition and other related elements.
-These professionals can be found in both private dentists’ offices and public health agencies.
+Periodontal dental hygienists are responsible and skilled at oral cancer screenings, tongue hygiene, denture care, and nutrition.

 Preparing yourself for a career as a dental hygienist